 Both can be accessed pro rata after seven years of service.
 After this period, most employees would be eligible for 9.1 weeks of long service leave at their full rate of pay.

-Who is covered by the scheme?
+Which trade sectors are covered by the scheme?

 The CoINVEST scheme covers building, construction, electrical and metal workers.
 That said, they take a very broad definition of these categories, including sectors such as:

 - Industrial Machinery or Equipment Services

 - Watering System Services

 How does it work?

 All employers, workers, working subcontractors, working directors, and apprentices are legally required to register with CoINVEST.